andrewmiko/python-101/README.md

   - Installing Python and setting up the development environment
   - Writing and running the first Python program

+### Lesson 2: Data Collections
+- **Objective:** Work with different data collections in Python
+- **Topics Covered:**
+  - Dictionaries, lists, tuples, and sets
+  - Manipulating and iterating over collections
+  - Practical examples

-### Lesson 2: Working with Loops
+### Lesson 3: Working with Loops
 - **Objective:** Understand and apply loops in Python
 - **Topics Covered:**
   - For and while loops
   - Range function and loop applications
   - Looping through different data types

+### Lesson 4: Working with If-Else Statements
+- **Objective:** Understand and apply if-else statements in Python.
+- **Topics Covered:**
+  - Basic if-else structure.
+  - Nested if-else statements.
+  - Using if-else with different data types.
+  - Examples and common use cases.

-### Lesson 3: Functions
+### Lesson 5: Functions
 - **Objective:** Learn to define and use functions in Python
 - **Topics Covered:**
   - Defining and calling functions
   - Function parameters and scope
   - Common errors and troubleshooting

-### Lesson 4: Lambda Functions and Functional Programming
+### Lesson 6: Lambda Functions and Functional Programming
 - **Objective:** Understand lambda functions and basic functional programming
 - **Topics Covered:**
   - Lambda expressions
   - Functional programming concepts
   - Using map, filter, and reduce

-### Lesson 5: Data Collections
-- **Objective:** Work with different data collections in Python
-- **Topics Covered:**
-  - Dictionaries, lists, tuples, and sets
-  - Manipulating and iterating over collections
-  - Practical examples

-### Lesson 6: Recursion
+### Lesson 7: Recursion
 - **Objective:** Understand and apply recursion in problem-solving
 - **Topics Covered:**
   - What is recursion
   - Recursive function examples
   - When and how to use recursion

-### Lesson 7: Exception Handling
+### Lesson 8: Exception Handling
 - **Objective:** Learn to handle exceptions in Python
 - **Topics Covered:**
   - Try and except blocks
   - Handling different types of exceptions
   - Writing robust code

-### Lesson 8: Object-Oriented Programming (OOP)
+### Lesson 9: Object-Oriented Programming (OOP)
 - **Objective:** Introduce the principles of OOP and how to apply them in Python
 - **Topics Covered:**
   - Classes and objects
   - Methods and self
   - Inheritance and polymorphism

-### Lesson 9: Multithreading and Multiprocessing
+### Lesson 10: Multithreading and Multiprocessing
 - **Objective:** Understand concurrency and parallelism in Python
 - **Topics Covered:**
   - Introduction to concurrency
   - Using threading and multiprocessing modules
   - Examples and best practices

-### Lesson 10: File Handling and Pandas
+### Lesson 11: File Handling and Pandas
 - **Objective:** Learn to work with files and perform data analysis with pandas
 - **Topics Covered:**
   - Reading from and writing to files
   - Introduction to the pandas library
   - Data manipulation and analysis with pandas

-### Lesson 11: Problem Solving and Optimization
+### Lesson 12: Problem Solving and Optimization
 - **Objective:** Develop problem-solving skills and optimize code
 - **Topics Covered:**
   - Approaching problem-solving